MihailTanev/NetFlow/README.md

 ## User Friendly Platform for Digital Exams and Assessments
 NetFlow is a digital exam platform that handles the flow of student exams and management of the assessment process.
 It has four main user roles: Administrator, Student, Teacher and Publisher.
 Administrator is authorized to create courses and perform a CRUD operations on the users.
+Administrator can create a new user and assign a role to it.
+Can search users by username.
 Student can register and login to their account.
 Student can sign up for desired educational courses.
 Student will be able to upload his assignment as a .pdf or .zip file up till 10MB.
-Teacher is authorized to conducting assessment of the student assignments.
+Teacher is authorized to conducting assessment and commenting of the student assignments.
 Publisher is authorized to create a blog posts.
+Authorized users can leave a comments under the blog posts.
 A search dialog at the Layout page allows the user to search for specific course or post.

 ## Implementation Technologies